huangdijia/laravel-accessyou/README.md

 ## License

-laravel-ipip is licensed under The MIT License (MIT).
+laravel-access is licensed under The MIT License (MIT).